dispatchrun/wazergo/README.md

 There are a few concepts of the library that we are getting exposed to in this
 example:

-- `wasm.HostModule` is an interface parametrized on the type of our module instances.
+- `wasm.HostModule[T]` is an interface parametrized on the type of our module instances.
 This interface is the bridge between the library and the wazero APIs.

-- `wasm.Functions` is a map type parametrized on the module type, it associates the exported function names to the method of the module type that will be invoked when WebAssembly programs invoke them as imported symbols.
+- `wasm.Functions[T]` is a map type parametrized on the module type, it associates the exported function names to the method of the module type that will be invoked when WebAssembly programs invoke them as imported symbols.

-- `wasm.Option` is an interface type parameterized on the module type and representing the configuration options available on the module.
+- `wasm.Option[T]` is an interface type parameterized on the module type and representing the configuration options available on the module.
 It is common for the package to declare options using function constructors, for example: